yc-repository/baki/README.md

 * Move columns up/down
 * Move whole image AT CURSOR POSITION left/right
 * Move whole image AT CURSOR POSITION top/down
+* Shift mode 1: move characters in a row with space/backspace from current position
+* Shift mode 2: move characters in a row with space/backspace from current position till the first space
+* Eyedropper (Space / Ctrl + X)
 * ... and more editing tools

 ANIMATION HOW-TO:

-* Run "python baki.py -a list.txt", where list.txt is a list of txt files (frames)
+* Run "python baki.py -a list.txt", where list.txt is a list of txt files (frames).
+Wait till each frame is rendered.
 * TEXT PRINT ANIMATION run "python baki.py -at text.txt -c 5", where 'text.txt' is a file with your short text.
+Wait.
-* MARQUEE ANIMATION: run "python baki.py -atm 'your phrase for a running string'"
+* MARQUEE ANIMATION: run "python baki.py -atm 'your phrase for a running string'".
+Wait.

 * !!!IMPORTANT!!! : to make it work properly - change symbol sizes depending on your terminal font size: CHANGE cw/ch variables at the top of the file.
 Default is 6/12.